Privacy Policy

 • synchronization timestamps;

-• permission grants and revocations; and
+• permission grants and revocations;

 4.3 Participant alias and internal account data